 Free 15-slide program comparing the three investment methods: HERE

-Initially, the L-1 intracompany transferee visa is only valid for three years, or only one if you are establishing or working in a new office that has been in business less than one year.
-However, the visa may be renewed in three-year increments with a maximum level of seven years total.
+Initially, the L-1 intracompany transferee visa is only valid for one year for a new office, then you can renew twice for three years each with a maximum level of seven years total.

 L-1 intracompany transferee visas offer a nice perk: they may be used as a jumping point to a Green Card.
 After one year of living and working in the United States with an L-1 intracompany transferee visa, you are allowed to apply for an Employment-Based (EB) Green Card.

 To outline things in simpler terms, the main benefits of the L-1 Intracompany Transferee visa are:

 - You can enter this country with a very small investment.
 Compare this to the EB5, which requires a bare minimum of $500,000 and you must hire 10 employees for a period of two years.